gaia-platform/gaia-docs/articles/getting-started-with-gaia.md

 **NOTE**: The database is configured as a systemd service.
 On platforms that do not support systemd the request to install as a service is not honored.

-To reconfigure whether the database is installed as a service run the following command:
+To reconfigure whether the database is installed as a service, run the following command:

 ```bash
 sudo dpkg-reconfigure gaia